elcicd/el-CICD-docs/foundations.md

 [**NOTE**: Kubernetes initiated the concept of namespaces in the container orchestration space, and OKD extended that concept and refers to them as _Projects_.
 This can be confusing at times when referring to a Project in el-CICD or in OKD, so el-CICD uses the namespace monicker whenever possible.]

-### Secret Encryption
+### Secret Encryption Tool

 Runtime software often contains secrets such as passwords or access tokens to enable secure access to other systems.
 None of the aforementioned systems currently offer a manner of safely storing these secrets for purposes of versioning in the SCM for fully automated deployments.

-Without a way to encrypt secrets for storage in the SCM for later decryption in the Container Orchestration Platform, secrets would need to be maintained by hand.
+Without a way to encrypt secrets so they can be safely stored in the SCM for later decryption in the Container Orchestration Platform, secrets would need to be maintained and deployed by hand.
 The Secret Encryption tool adds extra functionality to the Container Orchestration Platform so that secrets can be safely encrypted and stored with the rest of the source code for fully automated deployments.

 ## CICD Development Workflow Patterns